cybik/hardware-musings/README.md

     * Further proof of this: a full "reinstall" (made to optimize partition setup and data arrangement, because I'm dumb) had sound working before shenanigans with audio
     * Further further proof of this: with additional package pulls in my "bootstrap script", Pipewire worked fine
 * Trackpad is fine
+* Bluetooth just works, I paired a Dualshock 4 without effort and could play Hades with it.
 * OpenRGB has no idea about anything here.
+* VRR is crap on Linux, panel refresh rate is being a butt made of butt butts.

 ## Observed Nits